snheffer/plumber_predict_endpoint/README.md

 ## Installation

+*Requirements:*
+- R 4.3.2
+- R Packages described in renv.lock file
+- make
+- S3 implementation (tested only on [Minio](https://min.io/))
+- docker (if necessary)

-There is a run_plumber directive in the associated makefile, assuming that all dependencies are installed.
+There is a "run_plumber" directive in the associated makefile, assuming that all dependencies are installed.

-Dependencies have been managed with renv.
+Dependencies have been managed with [renv](https://cran.r-project.org/web/packages/renv/vignettes/renv.html).
 This may take some additional configuration.
+In order to do so access an R session in the project directory, and run "Renv::restore()" to restore the necessary packages.

 There is an associated Docker image, however I have not had time to make this work properly.
 Feel free to attempt to fix.

+## Demonstration

+Within the "demo_model_configuration" directory, there is a script named build_demo_model_object.R, which when run using the makefile directive "build_demo_model", will generate an ML object in the "endpoint/demo_models" directory, with an ID corresponding to the current date (YYYYmmdd).

+This ID can then be referenced in ML demonstration tasks, and corresponds to the demonstration MSI and FTIR data provided in the demo_model_configuration/demo_sensor_files directory.